Chaleca strives to generate better incomes for knitters in Bolivia while providing lasting exclusive knitwear

-All garments are designed in Sweden and produced by women in a knitting collective located in El Alto, a suburb to La Paz in Bolivia.
+All garments are designed in Sweden and produced by women in the knitting collective Comunidad Andina Suma Satawi, located in El Alto, La Paz in Bolivia.
 The women make the garments on hand knitting machines and the most exclusive pieces fully by hand.
-The knitwear are produced at their common artisan studio or from the women’s homes since the women are responsible for taking care of their children and households.
-We keep in close contact with our knitters at Comunidad Andina Suma Satawi, without middle men.
-Through the knitting collective the women get the opportunity to earn their own income.
+The knitwear are produced at their common artisan studio or from the women’s homes.
+We keep in close contact with our knitters without middle men.
+Through the knitting collective the women get to earn their own income.
 We are proud to be able to pay a fair share in return for the high quality craftsmanship.
-With Chaleca we wish to contribute to the women’s empowerment through income and independence.

-To compensate for our negative impact – the transportations – we strive to climate compensate all emissions from freights from our supplier and to our customers.
-We climate off sett through supporting tree planting and renewable energy projects that have been verified by the UN and certified according to the Gold Standard.
+To compensate for our negative impact we strive to climate compensate all emissions from freights from our supplier and to our customers.
+We climate off sett through supporting tree planting and renewable energy projects verified by the UN and certified according to the Gold Standard.
 (An independent quality assessment of carbon dioxide emission reduction projects with social criteria in addition to the environmental.)

 As with all knitted wool garments, the rule of thumb is they will last longer if you spot clean and air them instead of washing them.
 The humidity in the air helps the fibres to recapture its resistance to dirt and odour.
 When you wash your garment, we recommend hand wash or machine wash at 30°C with no spin and use mild wool detergents.
 The garment should be dried flat on a towel.
 Take care of stains as quickly as possible.
 For stains that are not easily removed, start with treating the stain with bile soap on the affected area.
 Wait about 20 minutes before washing it by hand or in the machine.